Deepak-Venkateshvaran/portfolio/_pages/mental-wellbeing.md

 5. [When the Body Says No: The Cost of Hidden Stress](https://drgabormate.com/book/when-the-body-says-no/) - Gabor Maté
 6. [Don't Believe Everything You Think: Why Your Thinking Is The Beginning & End Of Suffering](https://www.amazon.co.uk/Dont-Believe-Everything-You-Think/dp/B09WPP7R6S) - Joseph Nguyen

-In short version is this.
+The short version is this.

 - _Be kind.
 Both to yourself, and to others._
 - _It may sound corny, but love is the answer.
 Love unconditionally._